 Collegiate anglers take home $2,000 and other prizes in winner-take-all challenge

-With this win, the team took home won $2,000 as well as bragging rights for their university.
+With the win, the team took home won $2,000 as well as bragging rights for their university.
 For competing in the challenge, both participating teams received a grand-prize package that included travel, lodging and meals.

 The made-for-TV fish off will be televised nationally on future episodes of “Americana Outdoors” and the “Cabela’s Collegiate Bass Fishing Series.”